f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

 and [_CurrentVersionCode_](#CurrentVersionCode) fields in the metadata by the `fdroid checkupdates` process.

-Valid modes are:

-* `None` - No checking is done because there's no appropriate automated way of doing so.
+By default, no checking is done because there's no appropriate automated way of doing so.
 Updates should be checked for manually.
-  Use this, for example, when deploying unstable or patched versions;
-  when builds are done in a directory different to where the _AndroidManifest.xml_ is; if the developers use the Gradle build system and store version info in a separate file; if the developers make a new branch for each release and don't make tags; or if you've changed the package name or version code logic.
+Use this, for example, when deploying unstable or patched versions; when builds are done in a directory different to where the _AndroidManifest.xml_ is; if the developers use the Gradle build system and store version info in a separate file; if the developers make a new branch for each release and don't make tags; or if you've changed the package name or version code logic.

+To enable, set it to a supported mode:

 * `Static` - No checking is done - either development has ceased or new versions are not desired.
 This method is also used when there is